Discos and dancing are banned, alcohol is off the menu and women have to wear headscarves in public – welcome to Iran!

 Want to ski Iran?

-Mountain Heaven will be offering two escorted Ski Iran tours in February and Early March 2017.
-The trips will be fully guided and will combine a few days experiencing the sights and sounds of Iran with skiing in several of the main resorts.
+Mountain Heaven are hosting an escorted Ski Iran tour in March 2018.
+The trip is fully guided and will combine a few days experiencing the sights and sounds of Iran with skiing in several of the main resorts.

 www.mountainheaven.co.uk 01516 251921